vonnieda/dimple/README.md

 - All features also available for free using your preferred S3 compatible storage provider.

 # Mantras
 - If a song has an outro that runs into the intro of the next song, don't play it without playing the next one!
 - Shuffle should never go from Megadeth to They Might Be Giants.

+# Notes
+- I wrote Dimple as a way to learn Rust.
+If you see weird things in the code it's probably because I didn't know the better way.
+Please feel free to open a PR or Issue and let me know!
+I'm still learning, and I appreciate the help!